 Andalusia is a region in Spain which is located in the South of the country.
 The part of the region near the sea is named Costa del Sol.
 English translation for Costa del Sol is a shore of the sun.
 We stayed in the city Torremolinos on this coast.
 We had our 12 days summer vacation in hotel Anguamarina.

 The beaches in Spain are free of charge, people come to the beach with their umbrellas and a part of the territory is occupied by seaside restaurants, they offer sunbeds and umbrellas.
-With fresh breeze from the seaside we felt comfortable lying on the beach beds.
-The cost of one seat under umbrella is 5 euros in a day.
+With a fresh breeze from the seaside, we felt comfortable lying on the beach beds.
+The cost of one seat under an umbrella is 5 euros in a day.

 The town Torremolinos looks quite pleasant, it includes the center on the hills and the coastal area with several well-equipped beaches and long avenue.

 The Hillside of the city is different.
 Bright & shiny pavements are typical of the city of Andalusia.